October 29, 2018

 La Roche College Presents Bodiography Contemporary Ballet’s “Multiplicity”

 PITTSBURGH, Oct.
-29, 2018 – Student dancers from La Roche College will perform at the Byham Theater during Bodiography Contemporary Ballet’s “Multiplicity" on Nov.
+29, 2018 – Student dancers from La Roche University will perform at the Byham Theater during Bodiography Contemporary Ballet’s “Multiplicity" on Nov.
 16 and 17 at 8 p.m.

 After the three-year run of “The Messiah,” Department Chair of Performing Arts and Bodiography Founder Maria Caruso brought back “Multiplicity” for its 14th presentation.
 Presented in partnership with The Pittsburgh Cultural Trust, “Multiplicity” features collaborative and artistic work while exploring each choreographer’s vision and talent.

-All performers are guest artists or faculty members from La Roche College.
+All performers are guest artists or faculty members from La Roche University.
 Ms. Caruso has integrated five performing arts majors from La Roche into different works based on choreographers’ selections.